 An introduction to safe and productive routing; this short course has been designed to give the essential skills that you need to understand the workings of routers, cutters, jigs and basic templates as well as progressing to more advanced techniques.
 Peter Sefton is an expert on routing and jig design and small groups ensure everyone benefits from practical demonstrations and hands-on tuition.

 Peter Sefton has been teaching routing for many years and is highly experienced in teaching students with all levels of experience.
 After learning the fundamentals, the third day of the course is dedicated to advanced routing and jig making techniques.

 The course is aimed at those with limited experience of using a router or maybe students who wish to buy a router and open up a new world of woodworking techniques, as well as those who are familiar with the router but wish to improve their skills learning advanced techniques.
 Students will learn how to select routers, tooling and tables, and how to set up hand-held and table mounted routers for accurate and safe operation.
-You will be given practical demonstrations and using your improved skills, you will make a tool tray to take away after the two-day course as well as a useful general-purpose jig on day three.
+You will be given practical demonstrations and using your improved skills, you will make your own tool tray over the first two days of the course as well as a useful general-purpose jig on day three.